cardano-scaling/CIPs/CIP-0164/README.md

 improvements.

-- **Leios Correctness**: The nodes must exchange the Leios data while prioritizing younger over older as implied by Leios's freshest-first delivery assumption.
+- **Leios Correctness**: The nodes must exchange the Leios data while prioritizing younger over older as implied by Leios' freshest-first delivery assumption.
 Because Leios is about improved resource utilization, wasting resources via unnecessary overhead/latency/etc can be considered a correctness violation, even more so than in Praos.